aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-document/work-with-document-properties/_index.md

 ﻿---
-title: Work with Document Properties – Aspose.Words for Java
+title: Work with Document Properties in Java
 articleTitle: Work with Document Properties
 linktitle: Work with Document Properties
 description: "Aspose.Words for Java allows storing some useful information about your document, such as API and Version Number or Authorized Date, in built-in or custom document properties."